kanishka-sahoo/pesu-for-dummies/index.md

 	* `PH` - Subject code
 	* `1` - year of study; can be 1, 2 and so on
 	* `5` - Credits for the course
-	* `1` - Number of courses of the same subject in the semester with the same number of credits
+	* `1` - First Physics course in the sem with the same number of credits
 	* `A` - Letter indicating semester relative to that year; A is the first semester of that year, B is the second, and so on.
 <br><br>